 05 of 09

-Of course, other plants besides your grass have water needs, too.
+Of course, other plants beside your grass have water needs, too.
 To make your life easier, make sure that your sunny areas are planted with plants that are meant to take a lot of sun.
 Use plants that can stand up to hot, dry conditions and you can achieve a low-maintenance landscape that still looks appealing, providing plenty of flower color.
 Discover some examples of plants that resist drought and follow my links to research their characteristics and growing needs.

 06 of 09